Parliamentary Library Internship

 - experience working in the Australian Parliament

-- interaction with relevant expert Librarians and researchers in the Parliamentary Library
+- interaction with highly skilled librarians and researchers in the Parliamentary Library

 - experience that can be used towards university course credit